 A Downtown neighborhood bounded on the north by Houston Street and on the south by Canal Street.
 On the east side, it is bordered by Lafayette Street and on the west, the Hudson River.

 The district’s charming cobblestone streets which mostly have been recently repaved, together with an assortment of designer boutiques such as Chanel, Marc Jacobs and Prada attracts quite a crowd especially on weekends and during holidays.
-But SoHo is not only famous for its array of boutiques that carry major labels, but its many restaurants and sidewalk vendors also offer quite a treat for choosy shoppers.
+But SoHo is not only famous for its array of boutiques that carry significant labels, but its many restaurants and sidewalk vendors also offer quite a treat for choosy shoppers.
 Check out Mercer Kitchen and Fiamma Osteria on 206 Spring Street between Sullivan Street and 6th Avenue, where you’ll frequently find celebrities.
-Balthazar offers extraordinary French cuisine, The Cub Room serves fine American dining while Dos Caminos Soho offers you a taste of modern Mexican cooking.
+Balthazar offers exceptional French cuisine; The Cub Room serves fine American dining while Dos Caminos Soho provides you a taste of modern Mexican cooking.

 The total number of households living in SoHo is an estimated 10,894 while the total number of family household is 5,477 with an average family size of 3.30.
 The median age is 39.32.
 There is an estimated population of approximately 13,921 males and 13,054 females in the community where 28% of these are college graduates.
 On average, annual household income is around $93,605.

 Sutton Place is a charming little neighborhood that borders the East River to Second Avenue on the west and 52nd and 59th Streets on the south and north respectively.
-It is a quiet and fashionable little place per se, things you would not expect in the midst of the hustle and bustle of midtown Manhattan.
+It is a quiet and fashionable little place per se, things you would not expect amid the hustle and bustle of midtown Manhattan.
 The area covers two public parks, one at 57th Street and another at 53rd Street, jogging along the East River and a dog run.

 On 58th Street, you will find a row of gorgeous co-ops and townhouses while Sutton Place per se houses several beautifully designed apartment buildings with an unobstructed view of the East River.
 The UN Secretary-General has its official residence in a four-story townhouse in Sutton Place, formerly owned by Anne Morgan and donated to the United Nations as a gift in 1972.